 How do doctoral students select the appropriate statistical analysis and power analysis for their methodology selection?

 Selecting the appropriate statistical analysis and sample size is a very common problem for graduate students.
-Here is the strategy we use at Statistics Solutions: select the correct test, and then select the correct sample size for that test.
+Here is the strategy we use at Statistics Solutions: select the correct test.
+And then select the correct sample size for that test.

-First, you have to define the level of measurement of each variable to be included in the analysis.
+First, you must define the level of measurement for each variable to include in the analysis.
 Your variables will be categorical or nominal, ordinal or rank-ordered, interval, or ratio-level.
-This needs to be done for both your independent and dependent variables.
-A nominal level variable is a variable where the categories just have names, such as male/female, race, Democrat/Republican/Independent, or whether participants are in the control or experimental group.
-Rank-ordered data is data that is ordered, like a horse race: first, second, third, etc.; the main point is that the distance between first and second and between second and third are different from each other.
-When the distance between units is the same, you have interval data.
-Interval-level data have equally spaced units, such as a Likert type scale from 1-7 with 1 equal to strongly disagree and 7 equal to strongly agree.
-Ratio-level data are similar to interval level data, except that the data have a zero point in it, like age, time, or amounts.
+You need to do this for both your independent and dependent variables..
+A nominal-level variable is a variable where the categories have names, such as male/female, race, Democrat/Republican/Independent, or whether participants are in the control or experimental group.
+Rank-ordered data is data that is arranged in a specific order, like a horse race: first, second, third, etc. The main point is that the distance between first and second, and between second and third, can vary.

-Second, to select the correct statistical analysis, you have to clarify what you want to find out.
-The research question or hypothesis is typically phrased in terms of finding differences, relationships, or predicting.
-“Difference-type” questions have interval or ratio-level Y variables, and categorical-level X variables, phrased as, “Are there difference on the variable Y by variable X?” or, “Are there differences on variables Y1, Y2, and Y3 by variables X1 and X2?”
-The appropriate statistical analyses for these questions are ANOVA and MANOVA, respectively.
+The next step to select the appropriate statistical analysis is clarifying what you want to find out.
+Researchers typically phrase the research question or hypothesis in terms of finding differences, relationships, or predictions.
+“Difference-type” questions involve interval or ratio-level Y variables and categorical-level X variables.
+These questions are phrased as, “Are there differences on variable Y by variable X?” or, “Are there differences on variables Y1, Y2, and Y3 by variables X1 and X2?”
+The appropriate statistical analyses for these questions are ANOVA for the first and MANOVA for the second.

 For more information about the appropriate statistical analysis or sample size calculations, please go to our contact page.